Weekday Gospel Reflection

 Luke was an interesting author.
 While writing in an elegant style of the educated elite, he raised up the outcast and forgotten over his own peers.
 Mary, the mother of Jesus symbolized the poor, the powerless and the ignored in society.
 The Annunciation was a case in point.

 When the angel Gabriel greeted Mary, she reacted in an appropriate social manner.
 Confronted in private, Mary wondered why she was greeted (young girls were considered to be too insignificant to greet).
-She also feared from the implications of the greeting.
+She also feared the implications of the greeting.
 (Were her honor and the honor of her family compromised?)
 [1:29] The news would not get better for her.
 The angel proposed a conception and birth that could endanger her arranged marriage with Joseph and put her life at risk.
 (According to Deuteronomy 22:20-21, a girl who was not a virgin before marriage could be stoned to death.
 No wonder she defended her honor!)
 [1:34]

 To overcome Mary's concern, the angel proclaimed her honor before God.
 She was highly favored by the Almighty.
 [1:28, 30].
-And her son would by highly favored by God, for God would give him a title, and intimate relationship, and royal power over his people that would never end.
+And her son would be highly favored by God, for God would give him a title, an intimate relationship, and royal power over his people that would never end.
 [1:32-33].
 Notice God gave her honor with his presence [1:28b] and with a mission [1:31].
 The Lord would also honor her when he was present to her child and gave him a mission.
 (In ancient society, women could not have honor on their own; they could only stand in the honor of their husbands and sons.
 Hence, there was the important connection between Mary's honor and that of her Son.)

 Gabriel announced the conception and birth of royalty.
 Mary's child would be "great" (as unique and history changing, like Alexander the "Great").
 He would be Son of the "Most High" (a title for the greatest God, the highest concept of divinity one could have.
 The title "Son of" indicated a unique, intimate relationship with this highest God and a sharing in this God's power).
 He would have the Davidic throne of Israel forever.
 [1:32]

-Faced with the objection of virgin, the angel reasserted her honor and that of her child.
+Faced with the objection of a virgin, the angel reasserted her honor and that of her child.
 She would encounter (the Holy Spirit) and receive the protection of her true husband, God himself.
 (The wife lived under the "shadow" of her spouse.
 Mary would live under the shadow of the Most High).
 Her Son would have the titles of "holy" (in this case, equivalent to the word "great") and "Son of God."
 [1:35] Notice, God took the initiative in this announcement.
 He would impregnate the virgin.
 He would call her Son his own (see the passive voice ("he will be called") of Gabriel's announcements in 1:32a and 1:35b).

 To reassure Mary, the angel announced the pregnancy of her relative Elizabeth.
 An elderly woman believed to be barren, Elizabeth could be paralleled with Hannah, the elderly mother of Samuel, last and greatest of the Judges (see 1 Samuel 1).
 If God could make the sterile fruitful, certainly he could father a king through a lowly country girl.
 [1:36]